Set up a Matched Audience deal with one Media Owner

 Number 2 icon

-The buyer and publisher negotiate deal terms and the buyer completes the deal request form provided by Index’s Buyer Services team.
-Deal terms should be unique to each deal ID and must include the buyer’s DSP Demand-Side Platform (DSP).
+The buyer and Media Owner negotiate deal terms and the buyer completes the deal request form provided by Index's Buyer Services team.
+Deal terms should be unique to each deal ID and must include the buyer's DSPClosed Demand-Side Platform (DSP).
 A software platform that automates bidding decisions in real-time and efficiently connects buyers and audiences through an ad exchange or SSP.
-Also known as a buy-side platform. and publisher’s properties or channels.
-For more information on how buyers and publishers can negotiate deal terms, see Negotiating Matched Audience direct deals.
+Also known as a buy-side platform. and Media Owner's properties or channels.
+For more information on how buyers and Media Owners can negotiate deal terms, see Negotiating Matched Audience direct deals.

 Number 3 icon